 right click on the file and use Context Menu \rightarrow Restore after commit.
 This will create a copy of the file as it is.
-Then you can edit the file, e.g. in TortoiseMerge and undo all the changes you don't want to commit.
+Then you can edit the file, e.g. in a text editor and undo all the changes you don't want to commit.
 After saving those changes you can commit the file.